MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/how-to-approach-mlops.md

 To prepare for retraining a model:

-1. **Monitor data drift from the collected input data.**
+1. **Monitor data drift from the input data collected.**

 Setting up a monitoring process requires extraction of timestamp from the production data.
-This is required to compare the production data and the baseline data (the training data which was used to build the model).
+This is required to compare the production data and the baseline data (the training data which used to build the model).

-The preferred way to monitor data drift is through Application Insights.
-Application Insights provides an [alert](/azure/machine-learning/how-to-monitor-datasets#metrics-alerts-and-events) capability, which can trigger actions such as email, SMS text, push, or even execution of Azure Function.
-You have to [enable](/azure/machine-learning/how-to-enable-app-insights#configure-logging-with-azure-machine-learning-studio) Application Insights to log data.
+The preferred way to monitor data drift is through Azure Monitor Application Insights.
+This feature provides an [alert](/azure/machine-learning/how-to-monitor-datasets#metrics-alerts-and-events) that can trigger actions like email, SMS text, push, or Azure Functions.
+You need to [enable](/azure/machine-learning/how-to-enable-app-insights#configure-logging-with-azure-machine-learning-studio) Application Insights to log data.

 2. **Analyze the collected data.**

-Make sure [Enabling data collection](/azure/machine-learning/how-to-enable-data-collection) is included in the model scoring script.
-It is recommended to collect all features that are used for model scoring.
-This ensures all necessary features are present and therefore may be used as training data.
+Make sure to [collect data from models in production](/azure/machine-learning/how-to-enable-data-collection), and include the results in the model scoring script.
+It is recommended to collect all features used for model scoring.
+This ensures that all necessary features are present and can be used as training data.

 3. **Decide if retraining with the collected data is necessary.**

-There are many reasons you may experience data drift, ranging from a sensor issue, seasonality, change in user behavior as well as data quality issues related to the data source.
-In some cases model retraining is not required so it's recommended that the cause of the data drift is investigated and understood before the model is retrained.
+Many things cause data drift, ranging from a sensor issues, seasonality, changes in user behavior, and data quality issues related to the data source.
+Model retraining isn't required in all cases, so it's recommended to investigate and understand the cause of the data drift before pursuing retraining.

 4. **Retrain the model.**

-As model training should already be automated, this step is about triggering the existing training step.
-This could be for example when Data Drift has been detected (and it's not related to a data issue) or when a data engineer has published a new version of a dataset.
+Model training should already be automated, and this step is about triggering the current training step.
+This could be for when data drift has been detected (and it isn't related to a data issue), or when a data engineer has published a new version of a dataset.

 Depending on the use case, these steps can be fully automated or supervised by a human.
-Some use cases, such as product recommendations might be running fully autonomous in the future, while other others (e.g. finance) require a human in the loop to approved newly trained models, given metrics about model fairness, transparency, etc.
+Use cases such as product recommendations might be running fully autonomous in the future, while others, (for example, in finance, would factor standards like model fairness and transparency, requiring a human to approve newly trained models.

-Often, an organization might start out with only automating the training and deployment of model, but not automate the validation, monitoring and retraining steps.
-Instead, one might perform those tasks manually, but slowly increase automation around those steps until the desired state has been achieved.
-DevOps and machine learning operations are both concepts that often evolve over time and organizations should treat them as such.
+Initially, it's common for an organization to only automate a model's training and deployment but not the validation, monitoring, and retraining steps, which are performed manually.
+Eventually, automation steps for these tasks can progress until the desired state is achieved.
+DevOps and machine learning operations are concepts that develop over time, and organizations should be aware of their evolution.

-## Data science lifecycle
+## The Team Data Science Process lifecycle

 The Team Data Science Process (TDSP) provides a lifecycle to structure the development of your data science projects.
 The lifecycle outlines the major stages that projects typically execute, often iteratively: